rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #4 - Sep 2019.md

 Welcome to the fourth edition of Rust in Blockchain, the hypest newsletter about the hypest combination of technologies.
 [Previous #3](https://rustinblockchain.org/2019/09/05/rust-in-blockchain-3-august-2019/).

+Parity substrate, the toolkit for building blockchains in Rust, now [supports proof of work consensus][substrate-3474], in addition to proof of stake.

 &nbsp;

 **Project updates**